ansible/ansible/docs/docsite/rst/user_guide/playbooks_vars_facts.rst

 You can also use facts.d to execute a script on the remote host, generating dynamic custom facts to the ansible_local namespace.
 For example, you can generate a list of all users that exist on a remote host as a fact about that host.
 To generate dynamic custom facts using facts.d:

   #.
-Write and test a script to generate the JSON data you want
+Write and test a script to generate the JSON data you want.
   #.
-Save the script in your facts.d directory
+Save the script in your facts.d directory.
   #.
-Make sure your script has the ``.fact`` file extension
+Make sure your script has the ``.fact`` file extension.
   #.
-Make sure your script is executable by the Ansible connection user
+Make sure your script is executable by the Ansible connection user.
   #.
-Gather facts to execute the script and add the JSON output to ansible_local
+Gather facts to execute the script and add the JSON output to ansible_local.

 By default, fact gathering runs once at the beginning of each play.
 If you create a custom fact using facts.d in a playbook, it will be available in the next play that gathers facts.
 If you want to use it in the same play where you created it, you must explicitly re-run the setup module.
 For example::